google/deepvariant/docs/deepvariant-exome-case-study.md

 ## Separate models for calling whole genome and exome data

-In the DeepVariant 0.5.\* release, we recommend a separate model for calling exome sequencing data.
+Starting from DeepVariant 0.5.\* and later releases, we recommend a separate model for calling exome sequencing data.
 Here is how the exome model is trained: we used a WGS model as the starting checkpoint (instead of an ImageNet one), and trained only on examples created from exome data.